 - Inadequacy of legal provisions: Our current legal requirements regarding many elements that constitute spice measures are inadequate.

 - The disappearance of indigenous varieties: Owing to the mixing of planting materials, some indigenous spice varieties are rapidly disappearing, resulting in a loss of genetic purity.

 - Post-harvest Handling that isn't up to the mark

 - Stiff competition from other nations

-Since India is considered to be a home for varied spices, one must try hands on starting a spice business by domestically producing it and indulge in export which can yield hefty profits.
-The spice business sounds promising since it finds place in numerous applications ranging from medicine to cosmetics.
+Since India is considered to be a home for varied spices, one must try hands-on starting a spice business by domestically producing it and indulging in export which can yield hefty profits.
+The spice business sounds promising since it finds its place in numerous applications ranging from medicine to cosmetics.

 Spice business: Scope